UofT-HPRC/galapagos/README.md

 The `<type>` can be sw, open, ip, vhdl, system_verilog, tcl, verilog, cpp_viv, or cpp_vit specifying if you want an open block design to add your work in, a packaged ip inserted, or a vhdl system verilog or verilog file, or a cpp file to be interpreted by vivado_hls (cpp_viv) or by vitis_hls (cpp_vit)

-    In sw mode, the kernel is a software lib-galagos kernel
+    In sw mode, the kernel is a software lib-galapagos kernel

     In IP mode, the name of the ip must exactly match the kernel name.